MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_Version_Controlling_with_Git_in_Azure_Repos.md

     git config --global user.email <johndoe@example.com>
     ```

-### Exercise 1: Cloning an existing repository
+### Exercise 1: Clone an existing repository

 In this exercise, you use Visual Studio Code to clone the Git repository you provisioned as part of the previous exercise.

-#### Task 1: Cloning an existing repository
+#### Task 1: Clone an existing repository

 In this task, you will step through the process of cloning a Git repository by using Visual Studio Code.

-1. In a web browser, navigate to your Azure DevOps organization, and open the **Version Controlling with Git in Azure Repos** project you generated in the previous exercise.
+1. Switch to the the web browser displaying your Azure DevOps organization with the **Version Controlling with Git in Azure Repos** project you generated in the previous exercise.

     > **Note**: Alternatively, you can access the project page directly by navigating to the [https://dev.azure.com/`<your-Azure-DevOps-account-name>`/Version%20Controlling%20with%20Git%20in%20Azure%20Repos](https://dev.azure.com/`<your-Azure-DevOps-account-name>`/Version%20Controlling%20with%20Git%20in%20Azure%20Repos) URL, where the `<your-Azure-DevOps-account-name>` placeholder, represents your account name.